CiscoDevNet/dnac-samples-aradford/sample_code/PnP/README.md

 designed for educational purposes.
 It exposes most of the mechanics under the covers and covers each of the four steps in isolation to aid the learning process.

-A number of the resources (filename, projectname, serialnumber) need to be unique on APIC-EM.
+A number of the resources (filename, projectname, serialnumber) need to be unique on DNAC.
 To allow multiple people to use this lab with the sandbox controller, a function called "name_wrap" is used to append a 4 digit number to filename and project names.
 This suffix is stored in the suffix.py file.
 NOTE: Serial numbers need to be 11 digits, so name_wrap just replaces the last 4 digits of the serial number.